-An introduction - Provide information about your practice and how you operate from a business perspective.
+An introduction - Provide information to the vendor about your practice and how you operate from a business perspective.
 Help the vendor understand the type of practice for which they are submitting a proposal.

 Vendor profile - Provide an opportunity for each vendor to share basic information about their company and their PM solution.